status-im/status-web/apps/website/docs/status-communities/invite-people-to-a-channel.md

     | Share a link | 1.
 In the **Invite Contacts** pop-up window, click :desktop-copy: **Copy** next to the link. <br/> 2.
 Switch to the app where you want to share the link and paste it there.

 :::tip
-After opening the link or scanning the QR code, people can [install Status][run-the-status-app-for-the-first-time] if they haven't already.
+After opening the link or scanning the QR code, people can [install Status](../getting-started/run-the-status-app-for-the-first-time.md) if they haven't already.
 :::